-Our common stock has been approved for listing on the NASDAQ National Market under the symbol "TRGT."
+We have applied to list our common stock on the NASDAQ National Market under the symbol "TRGT."

 We and the underwriters have agreed to indemnify each other against certain liabilities, including liabilities under the Securities Act.

 Directed Share Program

 At our request, the underwriters have reserved for sale, at the initial public offering price, up to 150,000 shares offered by this prospectus to directors, officers, employees and other individuals associated with us and members of their respective families and friends through a directed share program.
 The number of shares of our common stock available for sale to the general public in the offering will be reduced to the extent these persons purchase these reserved shares.
 Any reserved shares not purchased by these persons will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.